One year later: stories of the Marshall Fire

 The impact of climate change

-Besides high winds and dry conditions, what caused the Marshall Fire to be so damaging?
-And why did it occur outside of Colorado’s typical ‘wildfire season’?
+Besides high winds and dry conditions, what caused the Marshall Fire, and why did it occur outside of Colorado’s typical ‘wildfire season’?

-Fire expert and director of Earth Lab Jennifer Balch explained the often overlooked factors that led up to the burn, such as population rates and climate change.
+Fire expert and director of Earth Lab Jennifer Balch explains the often overlooked factors that led up to the burn, such as population rates and climate change.

 [Read the full story]